Login or Register for FREE!

 Last edited by spuder.
 Register to edit

-Tags: frequency modulation digital modes vhf arrl chapter 5 arrl module 10
+Tags: frequency modulation digital modes vhf section3.6

 Which type of voice mode is often used for long-distance (weak signal) contacts on the VHF and UHF bands?